What Every Business Needs to Know About Trademark Investigations

 - by PInow Staff

-Businesses are becoming more worried about trademarks and with good reason trademark infringement can undermine entire marketing campaigns and can even drive customers away.
+Businesses are becoming more worried about trademarks and with good reason, trademark infringement can undermine entire marketing campaigns and can even drive customers away.
 Trademark and intellectual property infringement investigations are the best way for companies to protect themselves.

 According to the U.S. Department of Justice, between 1994 and 2002, the number of instances in which civil remedies were sought in patent, trademark, and copyright infringement cases increased by 20% -- to 8,254.
 Trademark violations are obviously big news.
 To businesses and companies, infringement can also mean big problems and big losses.

 Trademarks are names, logos, symbols, jingles, words, or slogans that companies use to distinguish one service or product from others.
 Businesses put a lot of effort into creating and registering trademarks that will appeal to customers and create a strong brand image.
-Trademark violations occur when a business or person inadvertently or intentionally makes use of a logo, name, jingle, or other marketing tool from another business.
+Trademark violations occur when a business or person inadvertently or intentionally makes use of a logo, name, jingle, or other marketing tools from another business.

 Trademark infringement may include: